-- 1. You can select another display while in the RUN mode by pushing the DISPLAY SCAN button.
-This way you could view the particular feed rate for a step or view the remaining loop counts left. - 2.
-You can start your program on any step by using the UP/DOWN scan keys. - 3.
-Make sure your CNC has the same number of M functions programmed as you have steps in the HAAS control. - 4.
-Do not program two M functions one directly after another in your CNC control to index the HAAS control as this may cause a timing hang up in your CNC.
+- 1. You can select another display while in the Run mode by pushing the Display Scan button.
+This way you can view the status line and position display further away by themselves. - 2.
+You can start your program on any step by using the Up/Down scan keys. - 3.
+Make sure your CNC has the same number of M functions programmed as you have steps in the Haas control. - 4.
+Do not program two M functions one directly after another in your CNC control to index the Haas control, since this may cause a timing hangup in your CNC.
 Use a dwell of 1/4 second between them. - 5.
 If all else fails, read the manual again.